coldenate/citationista/README.md

 ## 🚀 Overview

-Citationista is the ultimate RemNote plugin designed to enhance your knowledge management and citation workflow.
+Citationista a RemNote plugin designed to enhance your knowledge management and citation workflow.
 This tool offers:

 ✨ **Intelligent Source Management**: Citationista helps you effortlessly manage your sources within RemNote, making it a breeze to organize and access your references.